mltraore/Darknet-On-Ubuntu-20.4/README.md

 sudo apt update
 sudo apt install cuda-10-1
 ```
-**Note:**
+>**Note:**
-&nbsp;&nbsp;  While installing cuda-10.1, apt manager may install libcublas package for cuda-10.2 instead of
+>&nbsp;&nbsp;&nbsp;  While installing cuda-10.1, apt manager may install libcublas package for cuda-10.2 instead of
-&nbsp;&nbsp;  the one compatible with cuda 10.1, which can cause issues when using gpu functionality.
+>&nbsp;&nbsp;&nbsp;  the one compatible with cuda 10.1, which can cause issues when using gpu functionality.
 <br />
 To avoid this problem, let's remove this package and install the compatible package for cuda-10.1.
 ```bash